Nevenall/ghosting-the-edge/manuscript.md

 ## Gear Catalog

 "You want to make it, sure you do.
 So does every meatsack in the Dis and we both know surviving here takes a gritty mash of guts and gear.
 If you've got the guts, then I've got the gear for you boy'o.
 I've got a Maglin Enforcer smart-linked combat shotgun, SlashRazor Hot Nerve Wires, and Titania Lux Spacedrop rated Assault Armor.
-You bet I do." – Can-a-Bass.
+You bet I do."—Can-a-Bass.
 Dis Fixer

 ### Upgrades